Sexual violence prevention training that moves beyond compliance to create measured change.

 - A clear understanding of the concept of masculinity, how it intersects with their life, their own "masculine" values, and how to better discuss this topic

 - The need to challenge traditional concepts of masculinity as correlated to behaviors that are causing harms

 - Tools to better discuss, deconstruct, challenge, and support concepts of masculinity in their organizations

 Award Winning Curriculum Design: Peer Education & Prevention Planning

 Peer Education is recognized as one of the most effective methods from teaching primary prevention to undergraduate population.
-Working with partners such as Tulane, Indiana State University, The University of Findlay, the Fraternal Health & Safety Initiative, and more, Tim has created a Peer Education curriculum that meets the current learning preferences of undergraduate students.
+Working with partners such as Tulane, Indiana State University, The University of Findlay, the Fraternal Health & Safety Initiative, and more, I have created a peer education curriculum that meets the current learning preferences of undergraduate students.
 Customized to your campus within a week’s time, or fully customizable, this curriculum is tested, Title IX compliant, effective, and easy to deploy.

 With tweaks to tailor the content for your campus, this Peer Education program is ready to be deployed within a week and includes the following:

 20 modules of curriculum covering five primary topic areas:

 Each Module is a 10 to 15 minute snippet of micro-learning focused on one particular goal, each meets two to three specific learning objectives